-- Voluntary/Personal Leave: Students may sometimes may find it necessary to take a pause from their studies.
-A voluntary, or personal, leave of absence may be requested via petition to the Office of Student Services (180 Statler Hall) for any reason before the University drop deadline (57th day of the semester) by a student in good academic standing.
+• Voluntary/Personal Leave: Students may sometimes find it necessary to take a pause from their studies.
+A voluntary, or personal, leave of absence may be requested via petition to the

+Office of Student Services (180 Statler Hall) for any reason before the University drop deadline (57th day of the semester) by a student in good academic standing.
 Students are advised to check with the university bursar for tuition refund policies in the event a voluntary leave is requested once the semester has commenced.
-Students are responsible for all tuition, fees, and administrative charges incurred, and it is the student's responsibility to contact the Office of Financial Aid, Student Housing, and the ISSO, if applicable.
-There will be no record of enrollment for the leave semester. - Health Leave: must be requested by the student and recommended by Cornell Health Services.
-If granted a health leave, which usually is at least six months in duration, the student may not return to the university until Cornell Health recommends a return. - Required Leave (one or two semesters): generally issued after a student has been warned but may be issued at any time a student's semester and/or cumulative GPA fall below 2.0.
-Hotel School faculty will advise that a student must leave the university for a period of one or two semesters.
-To request a return following a required leave the student must follow the readmission requirements included with the Required Leave letter.
+Students are responsible for all tuition, fees, and administrative charges incurred, and it is the student's responsibility to contact the Office of Financial Aid, Student Housing, and International Services in the Office of Global Learning, if applicable.
+There will be no record of enrollment for the leave semester.

+• Health Leave: must be requested by the student and recommended by Cornell Health Services.
+If granted a health leave, which usually is at least six months in duration, the student may not return to the university until Cornell Health recommends a return.